juju/docs/src/en/charms.md

 By default, Juju is very secure.
 Juju itself, and the applications it deploys can see the other applications in your cloud, but nothing and nobody else can.
 This isn't much use for a web service we want users to connect to, but Juju can easily make these applications public.
-With it's understanding of the underlying cloud, Juju can make whatever firewall changes are necessary to expose these applications to the wider world:
+With its understanding of the underlying cloud, Juju can make whatever firewall changes are necessary to expose these applications to the wider world: